 Our Curriculum Impact

 The curriculum is consistently taught across all classes through repetition and a spiral progressive approach, which as a result learners gain knowledge, understanding and skill to ensure they acquire solid basics and foundations in reading, writing and mathematics and other subject content.
+Subject leaders alongside Senior Leaders monitor teaching in their subjects and use observation, work sampling and pupil voice to evaluate the quality of teaching.

 Learners remember what has been taught and use and apply this confidently.
 Learners are carefully tracked and this is used to ensure learners are on track to reach curriculum outcomes and expectations.